Proxmox Backup Server comes with a set of disk utilities, which are

 --add-datastore parameter, in order to

-automatically create a datastore on the disk (in this case
+automatically create a datastore on the disk.
+This will

 create a datastore at the location

-# proxmox-backup-manager disk fs create store1 --disk sdd --filesystem ext4 --add-datastore true
+# proxmox-backup-manager disk fs create store1 --disk sdX --filesystem ext4 --add-datastore true

 You can also create a